Whiteknight/ParserObjects/docs/v5/sequences.md

 This sequence uses a default value (`null` in most cases where objects are used) as the end sentinel, though you can change this with the `SequenceOptions<T>` parameter.
 Your user-supplied end sentinel value should properly implement `.Equals` so that end values can be detected.
 End sentinel values will be cached and not recomputed on each call to `.GetNext()`.

 **Notice**: If you use `FromEnumerable()` with a `string` argument, you will not get any of the special character-handling of the character sequences described previously.
-It will not normalize newlines, for example.
+It will not normalize newlines, keep track of `.Line` and `.Column` correctly, or implement the `.GetRemainder()` method.
+If your data is character-based, you should try to use one of the char-based sequence types instead.

 ### Filtering Sequences